Transitional cell cancer of the kidney (renal pelvis) or ureter and its treatment

 Researchers are looking into new treatments for transitional cell cancers.
 There are clinical trials using new types of chemotherapy and new biological therapies.

-You can find information about these trials on the clinical trials database in the trials and research section.
-Choose 'kidney - transitional cell cancer' from the dropdown menu of cancer types.
+You can find information about these trials for transitional cell cancer of the kidney on the clinical trials database in the trials and research section.
 Tick the boxes for closed trials and results if you want to see all the trials.

 After you have finished your treatment you will be followed up closely.
 In the first year you usually have appointments every 3 months.
 In the second and third year you have appointments every 6 months.
 And after that you have them yearly.